 It doesn’t matter if your addiction is to illegal drugs or legal products — there is help available to assist you with beginning and sticking to a recovery plan.
 You can consult with a recovery facility to decide what type of treatment program is best for your overcoming your addiction.
 Addiction professionals can also point you to other resources in the Durham area, like recovery meetings and physicians who specialize in treating those fighting addiction.

-There are Durham, North Carolina drug rehab programs and Durham, North Carolina alcohol rehab programs to choose from.
+There are many drug and alcohol treatment facilities throughout the Durham area.
 But before you begin your treatment, you have to decide what type of program works best for your lifestyle.

 Durham Residential Treatment Programs

 Residential treatment programs are also known as inpatient programs.
 Patients live on-site at the treatment facility for the duration of the program.
 During the day, you will have the ability to focus solely on your recovery.
 Inpatient programs seek to treat addiction using multiple approaches.
 Individual therapy, recovery meetings, exercise classes and lifestyle courses are just a few of the activities that you might attend.
 If you are overwhelmed by recovery or feel that you cannot manage your health with your demanding lifestyle, a residential treatment program is an excellent way to make sure you focus only on recovery.